Climate and Average Weather Year Round in Monterey California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 6 to August 26, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 27, with an average of 8.4 kWh.
+The brightest month of the year in Monterey is June, with an average of 8.3 kWh.

 The darker period of the year lasts for 3.4 months, from November 5 to February 17, with an average daily incident shortwave energy per square meter below 3.6 kWh.
-The darkest day of the year is December 21, with an average of 2.4 kWh.
+The darkest month of the year in Monterey is December, with an average of 2.4 kWh.

 Average Daily Incident Shortwave Solar Energy in Monterey